BibleClinger/DSPassTranslator/README.md

 Xel Toolkit: https://xel-toolkit.org/

+# To run from source:

+Clone this repository, and run `npm start` in the main directory.

+# Help.
+I'm a user, and I just want to run it.

+Check out the Releases section.

 # Known Issues

 - Some Level 2 passwords cannot be generated with certain high scores.
 I'm unsure if this is due to a limitation of the password system, or if there is a bug.
 This remains something to sort out.